IBM/EEL-agentic-ai-bootcamp/docs/use-cases-for-labs/pro-code/insurance-claim/lab-guide.md

     -r "requirements.txt"
 ```

 8. However, we have provided shell/bat scripts to automate this step.
-Run the script:
+Copy script file to 'wxo-agents' folder and run the script from 'wxo-agents' folder:
 ```
 ./import-tools.sh
 ```